thonel/sc4-ultimate/README.md

 # Simcity 4 Ultimate Plugin Pack

-**Due to copyright reasons, it's never released and it will never be.** I am working on a new project now and hopefully it will give us an easy way to install our favorite plugins at once.
+**Due to copyright reasons, this project never released and it will never be.**
+I am working on a new project now and hopefully it will give us an easy way to install our favorite plugins at once.

 Every dependency handled very carefully.
 Customizable one click installer will